seungecon/seungecon.github.io/_pages/research.md

 ## Work in Progress

-**U.S. War Procurement & the Korean Export Miracle** (with Philipp Barteska, Oliver Kim, and Nathan Lane)
+**U.S. War Procurement and the Korean Export Miracle** (with Philipp Barteska, Oliver Kim, and Nathan Lane)

 **Sentiment in Intermediated Asset Classes** (with Goutham Gopalakrishna and Yulong Peng)